-Each resident is required to purchase a meal plan and comply with the rules and regulations set forth by DCC Culinary Services.
-One of the following two meal plans are required for on campus students.
-1. 16 Meals a week plus \$100 Auxiliary Cash during the semester for \$1,790.50 per semester or 2.
-10 Meals per Week plus \$150 Auxiliary Cash during the semester for \$1,305.00 per semester.
-Students with special dietary needs should contact DCC Culinary Services.
+Each resident is required to purchase a meal plan and comply with the rules and regulations set forth by DCC Food Service.
+One of the following two meal plans are required for students living on campus: 1) 2,100.00 + 130.00 admin fee | 16 meals per week during the semester, or 2) 1,500.00 + 130.00 admin fee | 10 meals per week during the semester.
+Students with special dietary needs should contact DCC Food Service for available options.